VishnuDurairaj/Video-To-Blog-Post-Generator/README.md

-# Video to Blog Post Generator
+# 🎥 Video to Blog Generator

 This project transforms video content into a comprehensive blog post by identifying "stable frames" — parts of the video where frames change very little over a specified period.
 Using both visual and audio analysis, the tool captures important moments, extracts still frames, and transcribes any voice-over present during these segments.
 The final result is a blog-ready summary of the video content.